BiAIT*: Symmetrical Bidirectional Optimal Path Planning with Adaptive Heuristic: Simulations

 In the simulations, we focus on the speed of reporting the initial solution and the quality of the initial solution. $batchSize$ is a crucial hyper-parameter for BiAIT*, AIT*, and BIT*.
 Therefore, we set $batchSize$ to different values for comparison; $batchSize$ of BiAIT*, AIT*, and BIT* is set to $100$, $300$, and $1000$ in all scenarios.

 Fig. \ref{OMPLSimResult} uses the box plot to show the computational time of finding the initial solution from $100$ independent runs.
-The simulations in $SE(2)$ and $SE(3)$ environments show that BiAIT* outperforms other methods in the speed of finding the initial solution. $batchSize$ can influence the result, and the optimal $batchSize$ varies in different scenarios.
+The simulations in $SE(2)$ and $SE(3)$ environments show that BiAIT* outperforms other methods in the speed of finding the initial solution, except slightly worse than the RRT-Connect in the `BugTrap' environment. $batchSize$ can influence the result, and the optimal $batchSize$ varies in different scenarios.
 In addition to the speed of finding the initial feasible solution, the initial solution quality of BiAIT* is also satisfactory.
 We evaluate the initial solution quality of each planner, and the results are shown in Table \ref{InitialSolutionQualityTable}.
-The initial solution quality of BiAIT* is slightly worse than AIT* and BIT*, but still stays at the same level as AIT* and BIT*, and is much better than FMT*, Informed RRT*, and RRT*.
-The different performance between BiAIT* and AIT* is caused by the suboptimal heuristic of BiAIT*, and we will discuss it in Section VI.
+The initial solution quality of BiAIT* stays at the same level as AIT*, BIT*, and FMT*, and is much better than Informed RRT*, RRT-Connect, and RRT*.